 Now let's explore some more about interview psychology and how you can leverage your brand and hiring chances with some attention to your presentation.

 Dress Depends on the Company and Industry – To a Point

 All company cultures are not the same, and neither is their office attire.
 Some types of organizations – especially in the finance or sales industries will be more formal.
 For these types of companies, it is definitely best to dress in a full suit and tie.
 Others (especially tech or start-up companies will be much more casual in their everyday wear.
 You can check about companies on websites such as Glassdoor or others to find out more about the style and feel.

-Even for a more casual company, you cannot go wrong with a suit jacket and nice pants.
+Even for a more casual company, you cannot go wrong with a one-button suit jacket and nice pants.
 It is proven that a man in a suit always portrays a more powerful and serious outlook, and provides a feeling of trust and professionalism.
 For a casual company where people don’t dress formally, you could wear a t-shirt as a base underneath the jacket and skip the tie (some informal industry companies think a tie is too much).